When you can’t get away for a spiritual vacation to India, try a silent DIY meditation retreat at home.

 This meditation retreat is entirely about you.

-The last thing you want is to have chores or responsibilities on your mind when you enter your retreat.
-Make sure there are no distractions when you go into your retreat.
+The last thing you want is to have chores or responsibilities on your mind when you enter your sacred space.
+Make sure there are no distractions when you go into it.

 2: Clean ready for your home meditation retreat